About Loughborough Judo Club

-Loughborough Judo Club was founded Keith Hudson in 1970 at the church hall in King St, Loughborough.
+Keith Hudson founded Loughborough Judo Club in 1970 at the church hall in King St, Loughborough.

-The club later moved to Rosebery community centre, Storer road, Loughborough where it remained until 2020.
-Rosebery community centre closed down due to lack of funding during the pandemic in 2021.
+The club moved to Rosebery community centre, Storer road, Loughborough where it remained until 2020, when the community centre had to close.

-A new venue was found in 2021 at the United Reformed Church community centre, Frederick St, Loughborough, where we are still based.
+We then moved to a new venue in 2021 at the United Reformed Church community centre, Frederick St, Loughborough.

-The Loughborough Judo Club has always been affiliated to the Amateur Judo Association.
-All the coaches have AJA coaching qualifications and current first aid certificates DBS and CRE Checks.
-Keith Kendall is the chairman of the national Association and President of the East Midlands area.
+All coaches hold AJA coaching qualifications and current first aid certificates, as well as enhanced DBS and CRE Checks.
+Keith is the chairman of the national Association and President of the East Midlands area.

 About judo